mirzafahmi/Raw_Material_Stock_Card_Bot/README.md

 ## General Info

-This project is created on self-iniative to provide the summary of raw material available in stock for ease the process of sales person to provide the stock level to the clients.
+This project is based on original version that need to be modified to remove P&C info in the code or excel sheet.
+It is created on self-iniative to provide the summary of raw material available in stock for ease the process of sales person to provide the stock level to the clients.
 This program will take ```Item Code``` input and will summarize the minimum amount ```(in box)``` that can be produce.
-Then, this output will be use to automatically update the ```Finished Goods Stock Card``` in the Google sheet.
+Then, this output will be use to automatically update the ```Finished Goods Stock Card``` in the [Google Sheet](#https://docs.google.com/spreadsheets/d/1ezcUrRdJzcmaxaFpOy8yHAotnIviLPi76QsdPMvRzsg/edit?usp=sharing).
 Google Sheet/Microsoft Excel will be act as data entry and client interface.
 Besides, this project will ease the process of procurement and maintaining the ex-stock level.

 ## Packages Involved